Avantis-Labs/avantis_trader_sdk/README.md

 ## Correctness guarantees

-- Every EIP-712 intent is **digest-verified locally** against the API before submission — encoding drift fails loudly instead of reverting on-chain.
+- Every EIP-712 intent is **digest-verified locally** against the API before submission, so encoding drift fails loudly instead of reverting on-chain.
 - The signing implementation is tested against **golden vectors computed by the actual on-chain hashing library** (all 15 intent types).
 - The EIP-7702 relayer envelope is byte-for-byte compatible with the Avantis